Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 The install takes somewhere between 30-60 minutes depending on the cluster resources.

+### Create index patterns for OpenShift Logging

+Click the Logging menu item in the OpenShift Console.
+In the Kibana interface, create two index patterns: 'app' and 'infra' that map to '@timestamp'

 ### (Optional) Register DNS CNAME to enable generating certificates with LetsEncrypt

 Instead of self-signed certificates we can use LetsEncrypt certificates generated using cert-manager.
 First, find your ingress subdomain.
 Common names can be a maximum of 64 characters, which is shorter than what many cloud providers openshift offerings use.
 To overcome that, we need to add a CNAME to our DNS.